ciwg/workshops/2023-12-12/README.md

 ## agent.dot

-The `agent.dot` diagram illustrates the high-level interaction between the filing system and the grok agents.
+The `agent.dot` diagram illustrates the high-level interaction between the filesystem and the grok agents.
 The agents, each coupled with a unique type of 'brain', consistently fetch and push updates to and from the versioning system, creating a cyclical flow of information exchange.

 ## agent-flow.dot